walterpinson/testoef/README.md

 1. Run the integration tests to make sure that everything is working properly.

 ### Start the API
-You can start the API by simply running the **ef-api** project in the debugger.
+You can start the API by simply running the **ef-api** project in the Visual Studio debugger.

 ## Make API calls
 You should, now, be able to test the live API by issuing GET and POST requests the API endpoint, http://localhost:4315/api/registrations.